lizadaly/windrift/README.md

 * An explicit design goal of Windrift was that a story could be readable from start-to-finish as if no user interaction had occurred.
 You don't have to author your story this way, but Windrift makes that possible.
 * Twine is meant to be approachable to non-programmers.
 Windrift is a JavaScript framework on top of other JavaScript frameworks.
 I hope you like JavaScript.
 * Windrift stories are easy to unit test, snapshot, and make use of the excellent set of developer tools available for React/Redux out of the box.
 Everything about Windrift's design is meant to be consistent with current best practices in web development.
-* Out of the box, the Windrift UI has been thoroughly tested in all major desktop and mobile browsers and is fully accessible to screenreaders.
+* The Windrift UI has been thoroughly tested in all major desktop and mobile browsers and is fully accessible to screenreaders.

 ## Design